 Under certain circumstances, if an acquiring person or group acquires 10% or more of the Company's outstanding common stock, an exercisable Right will entitle its holder (other than the acquirer) to buy shares of common stock of the Company having a market value of two times the exercise price of one Right.
 However, in limited circumstances approved by the outside directors of the Board of Directors, a stockholder who enters into an acceptable standstill agreement may acquire up to 20% of the outstanding shares without triggering the Rights.
 If an acquirer acquires at least 10%, but less than 50%, of the Company's common stock, the Board of Directors may exchange each Right (other than those of the acquirer) for one share of common stock per Right.
-In addition, under certain circumstances, if the Company is involved in a merger or other business combination where it is not the surviving corporation, an exercisable Right will entitle its holder to buy shares of common stock of the acquiring company having a market value of two times the exercise price of one Right.
-The Company may redeem the Rights at \$0.00025 per Right at any time prior to the public announcement that a 10% position has been acquired.
+In addition, under certain circumstances, if the Company is involved in a merger or other business combination where it is not the surviving corporation, an exercisable Right will entitle its holder to buy shares of common stock of the acquiring company having a market value of a cquired.